Imaikkaa Nodigal: Plot

-Arjun escapes from Martin’s clutches and confronts Anjali over being Rudra.
-She reveals that her real motive was to avenge the death of her husband Vikramadithyan, as he, along with Anjali were caught in an accident, caused by four influential drug addicted youngsters who instead of helping them decided to cover up the incident by murdering them and Vikramadithyan was left to die with Anjali.
-However, a pregnant Anjali survived the accident and gave birth to her daughter Shalini.
-To seek vengeance for Vikramadithyan's death, Anjali created a serial killer named Rudra and brutally finished those youngsters.
-After killing the last one, she declares him as Rudra and closes the case.
+Arjun escapes from Martin's clutches and confronts Anjali over being Rudra.
+She reveals that her real motive was to avenge the death of her husband Vikramadithyan, as he, along with Anjali, was caught in an accident caused by four influential drug addicted youngsters (Prathap, Ram, Jayanth, and Vineeth), who, instead of helping them, decided to cover up the incident by murdering them.
+Vikramadithyan was left to die with Anjali.
+However, a pregnant Anjali survived the accident and gave birth to her daughter, Shalini.
+To seek vengeance for Vikramadithyan's death, Anjali created a serial killer named Rudra and brutally murdered the four men.
+After killing the last one, Vineeth, she declares him Rudra and closes the case.
+Martin witnessed her actions and later adopted the Rudra identity to continue his own vigilante killings.